Summer hazards: hot cars

 Do You Love Your Dog Enough to Leave Him Home This Summer?

-There have been many tragedies this summer associated with dogs and hot cars.
-There have been dogs all across the United States that have perished from heat stroke after being left in parked cars.
-The exposure to scorching temperatures was just too much for these dogs to handle.
+There have been many tragedies this summer involving dogs and hot cars.
+All across the United States, dogs have perished from heatstroke after being left in parked vehicles.
+The exposure to scorching temperatures was simply too much for them to handle.
 The saddest part?
-Their deaths could have and should have been avoided.
+These deaths could—and should—have been avoided.

 Why can’t a dog handle the heat in a parked car?

-First of all, a dog’s ability to cool off in extreme temperatures is not as effective as a human’s ability to cool off.
-Dog’s cool off by panting and releasing heat through their paws but this means of cooling off cannot be even remotely compared to that of their human counter parts.
-Humans sweat, which put them at an advantage but in addition to that humans can fan themselves, take off their jackets, turn on the AC…a dog cannot do those things.
+First, a dog’s ability to cool off in extreme temperatures is not as effective as a human’s.
+Dogs cool down by panting and releasing heat through their paws, but this method cannot be compared to how humans regulate temperature.
+While humans have the advantage of sweating, we can also fan ourselves, remove layers of clothing, or turn on the AC—actions a dog simply cannot take.

 Sign Up For Our Newsletter!